-Report of missing 6-year-old prompts police search along Plank Road
+Report of missing 6-year-old prompts huge police search along Plank Road

 Latest Weather Blog

-Report of missing 6-year-old prompts police search along Plank Road
+Report of missing 6-year-old prompts huge police search along Plank Road

-BATON ROUGE - Police spent roughly an hour searching for a 6-year-old who went missing along Plank Road early Wednesday afternoon.
+BATON ROUGE - A sprawling search for a missing child went on for about an hour along Plank Road before law enforcement found the child safe Wednesday afternoon.

-Baton Rouge Police said the child was reported missing around 1 p.m. near the intersection of Plank Road and Hooper Road.
-Sources tell WBRZ the child was found safe before 2 p.m.
+Baton Rouge Police said the child, a 6-year-old, was reported missing around 1 p.m. outside a bank near the intersection of Plank Road and Hooper Road.
+Video showed a huge number of police officers and sheriff's deputies staging at the bank as a helicopter circled overhead.

+Sources tell WBRZ the child was found safe before 2 p.m. and that the search may have been the result of a "misunderstanding."
+Police have not answered further questions about the search or how the child went missing.

 Trending News